Legal system of Saudi Arabia: Constitutional law

-Monarchy is the system of rule in the Kingdom of Saudi Arabia.
-Rulers of the country shall be from amongst the sons of the founder King Abdulaziz bin Abdulrahman Al-Faisal Al-Saud, and their descendants.
-The most upright among them shall receive allegiance according to Almighty God's Book and His Messenger's Sunna (Traditions)...Government in the Kingdom of Saudi Arabia derives its authority from the Book of God and the Sunna of the Prophet (PBUH), which are the ultimate sources of reference for this Law and the other laws of the State...Governance in the Kingdom of Saudi Arabia is based on justice, shura (consultation) and equality according to Islamic Sharia.

 Criminal law

 Saudi Arabia uses the bench trial system and few procedural formalities are observed.
 The country's first criminal procedure code was introduced in 2001 and contains provisions based on Egyptian and French law.
 Human Rights Watch, in a 2008 report, noted that judges were either ignorant of the criminal procedure code or were aware of it but routinely ignored the code.

 Sharia provides the substantive criminal law and comprises three categories of crime: hudud (fixed Quranic punishments for specific crimes), Qisas (eye-for-an-eye retaliatory punishments), and Tazir, a general category.
 Hudud crimes are the most serious and include theft, robbery, blasphemy, apostasy, adultery, sodomy and fornication.
 Qisas crimes include murder or any crime involving bodily harm.
 Tazir represents most cases, many of which are defined by national regulations such as bribery, trafficking, and drug abuse.
 The most common punishment for a Tazir offence is lashing.

 The Saudi courts impose a number of severe physical punishments.
 The death penalty can be imposed for a wide range of offences including murder, rape, armed robbery, repeated drug use, apostasy, adultery, witchcraft and sorcery and can be carried out by beheading with a sword, stoning or firing squad, followed by crucifixion.
 The 345 reported executions between 2007 and 2010 were all carried out by public beheading.
 Two executions for "witchcraft and sorcery" were carried out in 2011.
 There were no reports of stoning between 2007 and 2010.
 Stoning has, however, occurred relatively recently and, for example, between 1981 and 1992 there were four cases of execution by stoning reported.
 In April 2020, Saudi Arabia excluded minors who commit crimes from facing execution, but instead would get sentenced a maximum of 10 years in a juvenile detention facility.